 How Is Artificial Intelligence Used in Analytics?

-Analytics powers your marketing program, but how much value are you really getting out of your data?
+Analytics powers your marketing program and business intelligence efforts, but how much value are you really getting out of your data?

 Artificial intelligence can help.